EMMANUELWB/CODEALPHA_ToolOverloadAnalytics/ReadMe.md

 4. **[Hypothesis 2 – EV Range Over Time.R](Scripts/Hypothesis%202%20%E2%80%93%20EV%20Range%20Over%20Time.R)** — Examines how average EV range has evolved by model year, with regression analysis.
 5. **[Hypothesis 3 – Price vs Range.R](Scripts/Hypothesis%203%20%E2%80%93%20Price%20vs%20Range.R)** — Investigates the relationship between vehicle price and range using regression and correlation.
 6. **[ev-script.sql](Scripts/ev-script.sql)** — Contains SQL queries for summarizing, and analyzing EV datasets.

 ---

-## 🧾 Next Steps — Exploratory Data Analysis (EDA)
-Before proceeding to visualization and SQL joins, the next step is to:
-- Ask meaningful questions such as:
-  *How does charger density relate to EV count per state or city?*
-  *Do regions with more public fast chargers show higher EV adoption?*
-- Explore the data structure, variables, and distributions using R and SQL.
-- Perform joins between the **EV** and **Alternative Fuel** datasets on location identifiers (state, city, ZIP).
-- Visualize findings using Tableau dashboards.

----